-The American Diabetes Association's Phoenix office is committed to educating our communities about how to Stop Diabetes and supporting those living with the disease.
+The American Diabetes Association's Arizona & New Mexico office is committed to educating our communities about how to Stop Diabetes and supporting those living with the disease.

 We are here to help!

-The Phoenix office serves Northern Arizona and New Mexico.
+The Phoenix office serves Arizona and New Mexico.

 *Times reflect daylight saving time.

 Learning to live with type 1 diabetes does not happen overnight - our message to parents and children is that you don't have to do it alone.
 The American Diabetes Association's Youth Programs connects families to other families of children with diabetes.
-An integral part of thess programs is Camp AZDA, the Arizona's week-long residential summer youth camp where campers participate in traditional camp activities and gain independence, grow in confidence and discover new skills, all while receiving medical care.
+Two integral parts of these programs are Camp AZDA (Arizona) and Camp 180 (New Mexico), residential summer youth camps where campers participate in traditional camp activities and gain independence, grow in confidence and discover new skills, all while receiving medical care.

-For more information about our Youth Programs, please contact Edyth Haro at email@example.com.
+For more information about our Youth Programs, please contact Kaylee Gronau at email@example.com